flexness/xrechnung-validator-docker/README.md

 # docker image for the kosit validator with xrechnung configuration (for ubl/cii)
-this repo is the source for a docker image, running a containerized KOSIT validator for the german XRechnung (german e-invoicing standard)
+this repo is the source for a docker image, running a containerized version of the kosit XML validator for the german XRechnung

 docker hub link: https://hub.docker.com/r/user/xr-validator-service